SalehShuvo/Number-Theory/README.md

 # Number-Theory
-C code to solve various problem on number theory
+C codes to solve various problem on number theory